VictoriousMakesThings/RaidLogger/README.md

-# WoW-RaidToCSV
+# RaidLogger
-RaidToCSV is a simple Classic WoW addon that dumps the raid members into CSV format for easy exportation into spreadsheets and other tools.
+RaidLogger is a simple Classic WoW addon that dumps the raid members into CSV format for easy exportation into spreadsheets and other tools.
+It includes additional functions such as raid composition and world buff snapshots.

 ## Installation
-Create a RaidToCSV folder in your `World of Warcraft\_classic_\Interface\AddOns` directory.
-Add `main.lua` and `RaidToCSV.toc` to the folder that you create.
+Create a RaidLogger folder in your `World of Warcraft\_classic_\Interface\AddOns` directory.
+Add `main.lua` and `RaidLogger.toc` to the folder that you create.
 After that, restart WoW.

 The default way to use it in-game is to use the following, which I suggest setting up a macro for: `/run raid_export(false,true,false,"\n",",")`